Sunday morning coming down

 I’ve written about Chris Hillman several times over the years.
 He has a new disc out with his long-time friend and musical partner Herb Pedersen (Bidin’ My Time, produced by Tom Petty and Herb).
-Chris and Herb came through town this past Thursday to play at the Dakota Restaurant and Jazz Club in downtown Minneapolis, where we saw them up close.
+Chris and Herb came through town this past Thursday to play at the Dakota Jazz Club and Restaurant in downtown Minneapolis, where we saw them up close.
 I snapped the photo at right from our table.

 Chris had a good word to say about everyone he mentioned Thursday night: Roger McGuinn, Gene Clark, Reba McEntire, Tom Petty, and a few others come to mind.
 He spoke well of them, repeatedly.
 He spoke ill of no one.
 Chris and Herb have themselves been friends for well over 50 years.
 He had good words to say about Herb too.
 I wish he would write a memoir of his life in music.
 He’s had many musical lives and, for him personally, it hasn’t all been “clear sailin’,” to borrow the title of one of his solo albums.
 Johnny Rogan’s thick books on the Byrds have useful background on Chris’s life before the Byrds.